Why Rush’s First U.S. Show Was a Complete Disaster

 That left a bill featuring the still up-and-coming New York Dolls, a Beatles tribute band known as Liverpool, the Cosmic Beam Experience light show, and a trio of then-unknown future prog-rock stars called Rush.
 Soon, Demeter said beer bottles were being thrown toward the stage.
 "The crowd didn't get it," concert-goer Mark Mondol told the State Journal.
 "It was more of a working-class crowd, more Mitch Ryder."

-A contemporary news account focused on an underage overdose victim who was listed in serious condition the next day at a local heath-care facility: "The youth ingested what a hospital official described as PCP, a tranquilizer used in treating horses."
+A contemporary news account focused on an underage overdose victim who was listed in serious condition the next day at a local health-care facility: "The youth ingested what a hospital official described as PCP, a tranquilizer used in treating horses."

 At this point, Rush still featured original drummer John Rutsey.
 A Cleveland disc jockey hadn't yet sparked American interest by playing one of their songs, so they had never ventured south of the Canadian border.
 They'd been together for years, but remained unsigned.